riadath/obsidian_notes/Networking Presentation 1/FedCPF Paper Main Note.md

 ## <u>E. A Flexible Aggregation Policy</u>

-- Since the local training process is  highly dynamic a flexible aggregation policy is required to maintain synchonicity
+- Since the local training process is  highly dynamic a flexible aggregation policy is required to maintain synchronicity
 -

 ## <u>F. Convergence Analysis</u>